saadqu/legal-mation/README.md

 - React form hook, for forms and validations
 - MirageJS for local test API's

-This project contains MUI for layouts, controls and clean looking environment.
+This project utilizes MUI for layouts, controls, and a clean-looking environment.

 ## Installation